JRC1995/DemonRangerOptimizer/README.md

 # just do optimizer.step() when necessary
 ```

-## Use Variance Rectified DEMON QHAMSGradW with AdaMod, LookAhead, Iterative Averaging, and Gradient Centralization
+## Use Variance Rectified DEMON QHAMSGradW with AdaMod, LookAhead, Iterate Averaging, and Gradient Centralization

 ```
 optimizer = DemonRanger(params=model.parameters(),